Brazil

 Notably, the legal bases of legitimate interest and contract execution cannot be used for processing sensitive data.
 The LGPD also prohibits the sharing of health-related sensitive data between controllers for economic advantage, with exceptions for health services, pharmaceutical assistance, and health plan portability.

-Data Protection Officer Requirements
+Data Protection Officer (Encarregado) Requirements

 Article 41 of the LGPD requires every controller to appoint a Data Protection Officer (referred to as "encarregado" in Portuguese).
 The DPO serves as the primary point of contact between the controller, data subjects, and the ANPD.